mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/service/paxos/Paxos.md

 The descriptions and proofs below assume no non-LWT modifications to the partition.
 Any other write (regardless of the requested consistency level) may reach a minority of replicas and leave the partition in an inconsistent state where the following operations can go different ways depending on which set of replicas respond to a quorum read.
-In particular, if two CAS operations with the same condition are executed with no intervening operations, such a state would make it possible for the first to fail and the second to succeed.
+In particular, if two compare-and-set (CAS) operations with the same condition are executed with no intervening operations, such a state would make it possible for the first to fail and the second to succeed.

 ## Basic scheme